 In this article, learn how to visit the Grand Prismatic Spring and how to combine the hike to Fairy Falls with the Grand Prismatic Spring overlook.

-The Grand Prismatic Spring
+Quick Overview of the Grand Prismatic Spring

 The Grand Prismatic Spring is the largest hot spring in the United States.
 The vibrant colors are the result of microbial life along the edges of the hot spring.
 The colors can change depending upon the presence of different microbes and the temperature of the water.